arimaryoki/teched2025-XP266/exercises/ex6/README.md

 6. **Select the transport for your Fiori app** and click "Assign".
 Additionally, select the transport for your Mobile Services app if you've performed the optional exercise.

     <br>![alt text](../ex6/images/transport_select.png)
-7. Save and Close the Feature.
+7. **Save and Close** the Feature.

-8. The transports are assigned to your Feature.
+8. The **transports are assigned** to your Feature.

     <br>![alt text](../ex6/images/transport_assigned.png)

+Congratulations!
+You have successfully documented your changes in the Feature.

 ## Exercise 6.1 - Deploy and monitor changes in your Quality Assurance and Production environment

 1. The **transports in the Transports** section are **released** and show the **CTMS target node** as target tenant.